MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 **i.**	**Details - Field 2.** This field will display one line of text in a summary view on the timeline record.
 When you expand your timeline record,  content in this field is fully displayed with format.
 For this example we selected **CC** for this field.<br>

-**j.**	**Details - Field 3.** This field follows the content in Details -Field 2 and is part of the main body of your timline record that is only viewable when you expand the record.
+**j.**	**Details - Field 3.** This field follows the content in Details -Field 2 and is part of the main body of your timeline record that is only viewable when you expand the record.
 For this example we selected **Description** for this field.
 </ol>

 **Footer Section**<br>